-- This decision was brought before the Western High Court, which in its ruling of 30 March 2016 stated that Helmuth Nyborg was not guilty of scientific dishonesty as stated in the decision of 28 October 2013.
+- This ruling was brought before the Western High Court, which in its judgement of 30 March 2016 found that Helmuth Nyborg was not guilty of scientific dishonesty as stated in the ruling of 28 October 2013.

 Submission of incorrect information about scientific qualifications

 For more information about authors’ responsibility for compliance with good scientific practice, please refer to the article on authorship.

 - Good Scientific Practice

 - The Danish Committees on Scientific Dishonesty (DCSD)

 - Plagiarism, credits and good citation practice